Dean85e/portfolio-project-3/README.md

 * As a user I would like the instructions to be easy to follow.

-* As a user i would like to see where my insurance premium increased and why.
+* As a user I would like to see where my insurance premium increased and why.

-* As a user i would also like to see where my insurance premium decreased and why.
+* As a user I would also like to see where my insurance premium decreased and why.

 ## Users Expect

-* As a young person i expect my premium to be expensive.
+* As a young person I expect my premium to be expensive.

-* As a driver of an old vehicle i expect an increase on my total premium.
+* As a driver of an old vehicle I expect an increase on my total premium.

-* As driver with many penalty points i expect an increase on my total premium.
+* As driver with many penalty points I expect an increase on my total premium.

-* As a driver with many years no claim bonus i expect a decrease on my total premium.
+* As a driver with many years no claim bonus I expect a decrease on my total premium.

-* As a driver if my vehicle engine size is small i expect a decrease on my total premium on the other hand if my engine size is large i expect an increase on my total premium
+* As a driver if my vehicle engine size is small I expect a decrease on my total premium on the other hand if my engine size is large I expect an increase on my total premium

 # Testing